-Operational Considerations

-Valid Readings Vs. Noise
+Operational Considerations Valid Readings Vs. Naise

 It is important to establish that, in fact, the magnetometer is providing valid readings.
-The simplest means of confirming that what is being observed is a magnetic field reading and not random, meaningless instrument readings (i.e., noise) is to take several readings in succession in one location without moving anything, and note the Successive readings should be repeatability.
-1 gamma, \pm 0.25 gamma or \pm 1 count for whatever the sensitivity setting.
-Valid readings should not, under any naturally-occurring circumstances including magnetic storms, vary by as much as \pm 10 or 100 gammas in a few seconds; if such is observed, the readings represent either noise or a degradation of the signal-tonoise ratio with the observed corresponding loss in terms of sensitivity.
+The simplest means of confirming that what is being observed is a magnetic field reading and not random, meaningless instrument readings (i.e., noise) is to take several readings in succession in one location without moving anything, and note the repeatability.
+Successive readings should be within ± 1 gamma, ± 0.25 gamma or ± 1 count for whatever the sensitivity setting.
+Valid readings should not,, under any naturally-occurring circumstances including magnetic storms, vary by as much as\ 10 or f 100 gammas in a few seconds; if such is observed, the readings represent either noise or a degradation of the noise ratio with the observed corresponding loss in terms of sensitivity.
 Under certain circumstances even successive readings repeating to within several gammas may still represent noise.
-To confirm that these readings are indeed magnetic field, simply 'kill' the signal by placing, momentarily during the reading, something magnetic adjacent to the sensor such as one's shoe, watch, certain rocks, etc. Random readings varying by 10 or 100 gammas or more would then be observed in addition to their deviating considerably from the readings without the object present.
+To confirm that these readings are momentarily during the reading, something magnetic adjacent to the sensor such as one's shoe, watch, certain rocks, etc. Random readings varying by 10 or 100 gammas or more would then be observed in addition to their deviating considerably from the readings without the object present.
 Another but less certain method is to take readings at intervals of increasing distance from an object or location known to produce a magnetic anomaly.